TITLE: Blood Ties(1/2)

 Leave it to Skinner to cut to the chase, the man always expected a plan of action.
 Once a marine, always a marine.

-Mulder shot her a grateful look.
+Mulder shot her a grateful look before going on.
 "Right now he means nothing to me -- nothing except further evidence of my parents' deceit and betrayal.
 Maybe he never will.
 But I have to see him, to meet him.
 Otherwise, I'll always wonder."

 Skinner nodded.
 "I've managed to get on a four o'clock flight back to D.C.
 I'll make sure you're granted some additional time off."
 His tone was gruff, but his eyes were full of compassion.
-"I meant what I said, Mulder.
+"I meant what I said before, Mulder.
 You need anything, you call."

 "You could see that Scully's time off is extended as well," Mulder said.
 He looked at his partner uncertainly.
 "That is, if..."

-Pleased by his rare admission of need, Scully smiled at him without reservation.
+Overwhelmed by his rare admission of need, Scully swallowed hard against the lump that formed in her throat.
+She smiled at him without reservation.
 "Try and stop me."

 Mulder, however, remained grim.
 "You may wish I had, Scully.
 I can't promise I'll be very good company on this trip."